modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

 }
 ```

 For our model, we'll point to the `xgboost_iris_inputs.jsons` file with the following in a stream descriptor.
 We will then save it as `s3-input.json`.
 Make sure to include your SecretAccessKey and AccessKeyID.
-Warning: if you are using the [Git Integration](https://opendatagroup.github.io/Product%20Manuals/Github%20Integration/), do not add these credentials in plain text.
-They will be added to Git, which is very insecure.
+Storing credentials in plain text is not recommended, especially if utilizing the [Git Integration](https://opendatagroup.github.io/Product%20Manuals/Github%20Integration/) to manage Model Assets.
+[The section](#docker-secrets) below details how to utilize secrets to obscure the credentials

 ```
 {